City life is great. The hustle, the bustle and the never-ending stream of things to do, see and experience…

 (If you’re looking for cool ways to display your indoor jungle, then check out our 10 DIY Herb Planters.)

 That’s it!
-A load of easy ways to grow organic, tasty and healthy fruits and veggies this season, even if you don’t have a garden!
+A load of easy ways to get organically grown, tasty and healthy fruits and veggies this season, even if you don’t have a garden!